 Thomas Jefferson is still alive and well in popular culture, and references to him sometimes appear in unexpected places.
 Below are some interesting Jefferson-sightings that have come to our attention.

-- On page 213 of William Shatner's autobiography, Up Till Now: The Autobiography (New York: St. Martin's Press, 2008), he states that the full name of Sergeant T.J.
+In William Shatner's autobiography, Up Till Now: The Autobiography (New York: St. Martin's Press, 2008), page 213, Shatner states that the full name of Sergeant T.J.
 Hooker is Thomas Jefferson Hooker.
 Apparently the creator of the character named him after Civil War General Joseph Hooker but couldn't come up with a first and middle name until later.
 The first line of the pilot episode was: "T.J.
 Hooker is the name but you don't have to lose any sleep wondering what the T.J. is for.
-As far as you're concerned my name is ...sergeant."
+As far as you're concerned my name is ...
+Sergeant."

-- A Jefferson bobble-head doll was offered to the first 20,000 fans to attend the the Aug.
-4, 2007, Washington Nationals baseball game (pictured at right).
+A Jefferson bobble-head doll was offered to the first 20,000 fans to attend the August 4, 2007, Washington Nationals baseball game (pictured here).

-An Alabama Power advertisement takes some liberties with Jefferson's image on the nickel (below).
+An Alabama Power advertisement takes some liberties with Jefferson's image on the nickel (pictured here).